Source code navigation

 Find a file path

-In the Reveal in Finder popup, select a file or a directory to open in a path finder and press Enter.
+In the Reveal in Finder popup, select a file or a directory to open in the path finder and press Enter.

 Find recent files